ripsawridge/ember-site/site/articles/trips/2010/family_trip_to_the_westfallenhaus.md

-We rounded a corner then made a long pleasant traversing hike up to the Westfallenhaus, which looked impossibly distant.
+We rounded a corner then made a long pleasant traversing hike up to the Westfalenhaus, which looked impossibly distant.
 Sheep grazed the mountain above us.
 We arrived in late afternoon, and immediately booked a private room.
 The boys fell in love with the bunkbeds, and we all hung out in our beds for an hour or so.
 Kris invented a game where the boys had to leave